Parliamentary.ai

 Overview

-This bill proposes to grant parents experiencing a miscarriage three days of paid leave.
-The leave will cover miscarriages, ectopic pregnancies, and molar pregnancies, and will be added to existing parental bereavement leave legislation.
+This bill proposes to give parents who experience a miscarriage three days of paid leave.
+The leave would apply to miscarriages, ectopic pregnancies, and molar pregnancies, and would be enacted through amendments to existing employment and social security legislation.

 Description

-The Miscarriage Leave Bill mandates the Secretary of State to create regulations under existing employment and social security laws.
-These regulations will provide three days of paid leave for parents who suffer a miscarriage, defined as a pregnancy loss under 24 weeks, including ectopic and molar pregnancies.
-The bill amends the Employment Rights Act 1996 and the Social Security Contributions and Benefits Act 1992 to incorporate this new entitlement into existing parental bereavement leave schemes.
-The changes will ensure consistency in terminology and application across relevant legislation.
-Regulations must be presented to Parliament within 90 days of the bill passing.
+The Miscarriage Leave Bill mandates the Secretary of State to create regulations under existing employment law (Employment Rights Act 1996) providing three days of paid bereavement leave for parents following a miscarriage.
+These regulations will also cover ectopic and molar pregnancies.
+The bill also amends the Social Security Contributions and Benefits Act 1992 to ensure that statutory bereavement pay is available for this leave.
+Specific amendments are made to several sections of both Acts to integrate the new provision for miscarriage leave, mirroring the existing framework for parental bereavement leave after a stillbirth.
+The regulations must be presented to Parliament within 90 days of the bill passing.
+A miscarriage is defined as the loss of a pregnancy under 24 weeks gestation, including ectopic and molar pregnancies.

 Government Spending